Introduction

 Lasering of a tattoo in detail for tattoo removal without scarring

-What is a pico laser?
+What are the advantages of a pico laser?

 7. What does a tattoo removal cost?